 Want to try your hand at fly fishing?
 Fly-in remote lodges off of Vancouver Island to emerald mountain lakes in the Kootenay Rockies offer everything an angler could desire.

 In the centre of the province, Kamloops should be considered a golfer and freshwater fishers’ paradise.
-With over 100 fishing lakes, 5 incredible golf courses within 1 hour of downtown, and the fact that the Kamloops Visitor Centre will loan you a rod and tackle box through the Go Fish BC – Rod Loan Program, you can create a fishing week for you and your family.
+With over 100 fishing lakes, 8 incredible featured golf courses within 1 hour of downtown, and the fact that the Kamloops Visitor Centre will loan you a rod and tackle box through the Go Fish BC – Rod Loan Program, you can create a fishing week for you and your family.

 Know Before You Go